-The analog input channel is selected by writing to the MUX bits in ADMUX.
-Any of the ADC input pins, as well as GND and a fixed bandgap voltage reference, can be selected as single ended inputs to the ADC.
 The ADC is enabled by setting the ADC Enable bit, ADEN in ADCSRA.
 Voltage reference and input channel selections will not go into effect until ADEN is set.
 The ADC does not consume power when ADEN is cleared, so it is recommended to switch off the ADC before entering power saving sleep modes.